rainlanguage/docs.rainprotocol.xyz/docs/guides/Getting Started/3-gating-your-sale-with-nfts.md

 And that is a wrap on how you can connect different Rain components together.
 As always, if you have questions please reach out, and you can become part of our community by joining here.

+Here is a demo on how it might work with a frontend: https://github.com/unegma/gated-sale-frontend

 [full-example]: https://github.com/unegma/sdk-tutorial-sale
 [sale]: https://docs.rainprotocol.xyz/smart-contracts/sale/
 [previous-tutorial]: https://docs.rainprotocol.xyz/guides/SDK/using-the-rain-sdk-to-deploy-your-first-rain-contract